Inigo Campioni: Birth and early career

 Campioni was born in Viareggio, Province of Lucca, Italy, on 14 November 1878.
 He entered the Italian Naval Academy at Leghorn (Livorno) in 1893.
-He graduated in 1896 and was promoted from midshipman to ensign in 1898 and then to lieutenant in 1905.
+He graduated in 1896 as a guardiamarina (midshipman) and received a promotion to sottotenente di vascello (ship-of-the-line sublieutenant) in 1898 and then to tenente di vascello (ship-of-the-line lieutenant) in 1905.

 Campioni participated in the Italo-Turkish War of 1911–1912, serving as an officer aboard the armored cruiser Amalfi.

 World War I

-During World War I, Campioni served aboard the battleships Conte di Cavour and Andrea Doria.
-He was promoted to lieutenant commander in 1916 and became commanding officer of the destroyer Ardito, which under his command escorted numerous convoys and served with distinction in a naval engagement in September 1917 in the northern Adriatic Sea.
+World War I began in 1914, and Italy entered the war on the side of Allies in May 1915.
+Early in the war, Campioni served aboard the battleships Conte di Cavour and Andrea Doria.
+He was promoted to capitano di corvetta corvette captain in 1916 and became commanding officer of the destroyer Ardito, which under his command escorted numerous convoys to the Adriatic Sea and served with distinction in a naval engagement in the northern Adriatic in September 1917.
 For the latter action, Campioni received the Bronze Medal of Military Valor.
 In December 1918, just after the conclusion of the war, he received the War Merit Cross.